The Bankrate promise

 Travel cards are perfect for a quick excursion.
 Visa Signature cards come with access to the Visa Signature Luxury Hotel Collection, which gives automatic upgrades, complimentary in-room Wi-Fi and more at over 900 luxury hotels.

-Other cards, such as the Marriott Bonvoy Boundless® Credit Card give free nights to cardmembers after spending $3,000 within the first three months and after their renewal month.
+Other cards, such as the Marriott Bonvoy Boundless® Credit Card offers earn up 75K Bonus Points after you spend $3,000 on your first 6 months and 50K Bonus Points after you stay 6 eligible paid nights at hotels participating in Marriott Bonvoy® through 1/31/24.
+Also, offer one Free Night Award (valued up t0 35,000 points) on every account anniversary.
 For those not looking to go too far from home, a card that rewards gas purchases can prove to be very useful around this time of year.

 The bottom line